 240Z – Choke Cable Repair

+The rest of the installation was as easy as would be expected.
 The outer jacket of the choke cable, inside the engine compartment, was showing it’s age, with some cracks.
 I just slid 1/4″ black heat-shrink tubing over the existing cable, used a heat gun to shrink it tight, and it looks as good as new to all but the most observant.
 Even the natural ‘ridges’ in the surface of the cable are ‘telegraphed’ through the shrink tubing, creating the same ‘ridged’ appearance.